 The Museum also contains a fine collection of Buckinghamshire lace, which was at one time the main occupation of the townsfolk.
 For more on the museum please click here.

 Cobbs Garden Surgery in West Street is the main medical centre.
-The Surgery telephone number is 08444778612.
-Click here to link to its website for opening hours or for information on the district Nurses and midwives who also operate from the Surgery.
+The Surgery telephone number is 01234 490377.
+Visit their website for opening hours or for information on the district Nurses and midwives who also operate from the Surgery.

 Sports and Recreation

-The Recreation Gound in East Street is the main centre for outdoor sports, including tennis, bowls, cricket, rugby and football.
-It is administered by Olney Town Council and representatives from the clubs that use the facility.
+The Recreation Ground in East Street is the main centre for outdoor sports, including tennis, bowls, cricket, rugby and football.
+It is managed by Olney Town Council and representatives from the clubs that use the facility.

 For information and contact details of the clubs, please click here.
 We are currently updating our list of other clubs in Olney.

-Please contact the Town Clerk's office for more information
+Please contact the town council office for more information